rosenpin/grayscale-desktop/README.md

 - minor: grayscale persists if you exit Xorg without resetting color
 - minor: Digital Vibrance cannot be captured on screenshots, thus always in color

-### DDC/CI based method

-DDC/CI is a protocol that allows a program to change monitor settings, such as contrast, brightness and more.
-Here, we use program [`ddcutil`](https://github.com/rockowitz/ddcutil/) to change the saturation parameter of a monitor (if it supports it), setting saturation to 0 for grayscale.

-You will need to install the `ddcutil` tool, likely available as a package for your distro.
-Your monitor must support DDC/CI.
-Most of them support it, but on some monitors DDC/CI can be enabled/isabled in its OSD, so make sure to check that.

-Then try `toggle-monitor-grayscale.sh ddc` to check if `ddcutil` detects your monitor and supports changing the saturation attribute.
-If `ddcutil` does not detect your monitor, look into its documentation for possible solutions.

-##### Advantages

-- not specific to a compositor nor graphic card
-- can be applied to only a specific monitor (see usage)
-- can be used to only desaturate colors instead of full grayscale.
-  Edit script and set variable `desaturate_value` in function `toggle_ddc` to a value between 0 and maximum saturation / 2 (0 => full grayscale)
-- simplier than restarting the compositor

-##### Drawbacks

-- does not work with all monitors
-- does not work with laptop panels as they do not support DDC/CI

 ## Comparison between compositor and NVIDIA methods

 It is not possible to make a screenshot of a graycaled screen with the NVIDIA method (unlike the compositor method).